ensembleanalytics/clickhouse-sagemaker-feature-store/README.md

 # ClickHouse & SageMaker Feature Stores

-An example of building an AWS SageMaker model with tight integration with ClickHouse.
+An example of building and online feature store in ClickHouse which is consumed by AWS SageMaker.

 See https://ensembleanalytics.io/blog/sagemaker-feature-store for explanatory blog post.